brianhouse/art_and_code/units/1_coordinates/code.md

   <img src="code/canvas_13.png" width=500 /><br />
 </p>

 It can be a little hard to understand the relationship between the curve and the `curveVertex`s.
-To visualize it, let's add some code to draw points at each of the anchors so we can see what's going on:
+To visualize it, let's add some code to draw points (using a function we haven't used yet, `point()`) at each of the anchors so we can see what's going on:

 ```py
 size(600, 400)